ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.link/README.md

 This adapter allows secure connection over [ioBroker.link](https://iobroker.link/) cloud.

 ## FAQ

 ### What can I do using this adapter?
 This adapter allows to securely connect to a local ioBroker installation and other server/devices in your local network behind a DSL modem/router/firewall.
 The connection is made via publicly available ioBroker.link cloud (link-cloud).
 Even multiple local ioBroker installation can be set up and accessed via the link-cloud.

 ### What is the difference to a port forwarding that I could configure on my router?
-While you can configure a port forwading on your router and so access your local ioBroker installation from everywhere the link-cloud provides the following major advantages:
+While you can configure a port forwarding on your router and so access your local ioBroker installation from everywhere the link-cloud provides the following major advantages:
 - no ports have to be opened on your router to the internet
 - no public IP or (dynamic)DNS name required for your local ioBroker installation
 - link-cloud takes care about authentication and authorization